 *Click on links for free pdf downloads*

-Group Survival in the Ancient Mediterranean: Rethinking Material Conditions in the Landscape of Jews and Christians (coauthored with Richard Last; T & T Clark / Bloomsbury, forthcoming in April 2020).
+*NEW* Group Survival in the Ancient Mediterranean: Rethinking Material Conditions in the Landscape of Jews and Christians (coauthored with Richard Last; T & T Clark / Bloomsbury, 2020).
+(Hardback: $115, but currently $80.50; PDF ebook: $56.92; Paperback: coming in future years).

 Greco-Roman Associations: Texts, Translations, and Commentary.
 II.
 North Coast of the Black Sea, Asia Minor.
 BZNW, 204.
 Berlin: de Gruyter, 2014.
 (Click for sample pdf with intro and Bosporan inscriptions, pp. 1-67).